Activist investor Elliott takes stake in UK takeover target WS Atkins

 A spokeswoman for Elliott declined to comment on why the firm had taken a stake in Atkins.
 Spokesmen for Atkins and for SNC also declined to comment.

-(Additional reporting by Justin Varghese and Esha Vaish in Bangalore and Allison Lampert in Montreal; Editing by Greg Mahlich)
+(Additional reporting by Justin Varghese and Esha Vaish in Bangalore and Allison Lampert in Montreal)